PostHog/posthog.com/contents/tutorials/hogql-date-time-filters.md

 ## Accessing your data’s dates and times

-To filter on dates and times, you need access to those values.
-You can find a full list of events, properties, and types in your [data management tab](https://app.posthog.com/data-management/events), but here is a summary of the important points:
+Below is a non-exhaustive list of time properties that are commonly used in HogQL (You can find a full list of events, properties, and types in your [data management tab](https://app.posthog.com/data-management/events)):

-- You can access the time events happened with the `timestamp` property which is automatically set on events.
+- The `timestamp` property indicates what time an event occurred, and is automatically set.
-- Persons have a `created_at` property which you can access with `person.created_at`.
+- [Persons](/docs/data/persons) have a `created_at` property, which you can access with `person.created_at`.
-- For custom event or person properties, such as `subscribed_at`, you can access them with `person.properties.subscribed_at`.
+- For custom events or person properties, you can access them with `person.properties.{custom_property_name}`.

 > **Note:** you might need to convert strings to date time objects with the `toDateTime()` function or convert date time objects to strings with `toString()`.

-The [ClickHouse SQL statements](https://clickhouse.com/docs/en/sql-reference) we built HogQL on also have useful helper functions to know when it comes to using dates.
+The [ClickHouse SQL statements](https://clickhouse.com/docs/en/sql-reference) we built HogQL on also have useful helper functions that are good to know when working with dates.
 These include:

 - `now()`: the current date and time at the moment of query analysis.
 - `today()`: the current date at the moment of query analysis.